lueyoung/local-tex/README.md

 docker-compose up -d
 ```

-Then, you can visit the web tex on you browser:
+Then, you can visit the web tex on your browser:

 ```
 http://127.0.0.1
 ```

-#### 2 Building the image
+### 2 Building the image

 If the above image is unavailable, you can build as following: